pp4rs/2022-uzh/docs/social_rules.md

 # Social Rules

-Social Media and Web Analytics has four social rules.
+Programming Practices for Research in Economics has four social rules.
 They help create a friendly, intellectual environment where you can spend as much of your energy as possible on learning.

 The social rules are: